elenderg/PAL-1000/instruções de compilação.md

 `Repeat.`

 148. Done!
 Run it.
 In the blue, open up and list the daughter.
-Then open the updated listing and consider the first few types.` - `
+Then open the updated listing and consider the first few types.

 You can see that bytes are still 1 byte long: